uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 }
 ```

-Try clicking the "Increment" button - it will increment the count by 1 each time you click it.
+Try clicking the "Increment" button—it will increment the count by `1` each time you click it.

 This example is simple, but it still shows exactly how to use state in React.

 State is provided by the `useState` hook (a hook is basically just a special function).

-This hook returns an array with two elements - a **state variable** and a **state setter function**.
+This hook returns an array with two elements—a **state variable** and a **state setter function**.
 The state variable (`count` in this case) will be the value that you want to remember.
 The state setter function (`setCount` in this case) can be used to update the state variable.
-The `useState` hook takes a single argument - the initial value of the state variable (which is `0` in this case).
+The `useState` hook takes a single argument—the initial value of the state variable (which is `0` in this case).

 Note that we make use of array destructuring here (which you should remember from the JavaScript chapter):